SIT40116 Certificate IV in Travel and Tourism

 - Practical exercises

-SIT40116 Certificate IV in Travel and Tourism Higher Level Skills TAS (if you are eligible for Higher Level Skills funding)
+- SIT40116 Certificate IV in Travel and Tourism HLS TAS (if you are eligible for Higher Level Skills funding)

 It is strongly recommended that individuals entering this qualification hold SIT30116 Certificate III in Tourism or SIT31216 Certificate III in Travel.
 Entry to this qualification is open to individuals who are able to demonstrate tourism and travel industry knowledge, customer service and operational skills.
 The individual must either: